Yamini2001/LeetCode-Solutions/README.md

   ## Max Dot Product of Two Subsequences
   Return the maximum dot product between non-empty subsequences of nums1 and nums2 with the same length.

+  ## Smallest Subtree with all the Deepest Nodes
+  Return the smallest subtree such that it contains all the deepest nodes in the original tree.